mumbleskates/prost/README.md

 * **"ignore"**: Must be alone, with no tag or other attribute.
 This causes the field to be ignored by the generated message implementation.
-If any fields in a message are ignored, it must implement `Default` to implement `Message`, so there is a value for those fields to take on when they are created from encoded data.
+If any fields in a message are ignored, it must implement `Default` to implement `Message` so there will be a value for those fields to take on when they are created from encoded data.

   Ignored fields are not currently considered compatible with distinguished